 In order to participate, your child must meet the following criteria:

-- Age of child with AS is up to 5 years old
+- Age of child with AS is 3 years old or older

 - Deletion positive diagnosis

 What does participation involve?

 - Family must travel to UNC for the visit.

 - Participants will receive behavioral and cognitive assessments

 - Participant will undergo sedation for an MRI scan of the brain

 MRI (or Magnetic Resonance Imaging) is a medical technology used to view the inside of the body without using X-rays or radiation.
 MRI can produce detailed 3D images of the brain, which is safe and painless.